Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

 Note how the [**create-key**](https://registry.terraform.io/modules/Azure/avm-res-keyvault-vault/azurerm/latest/examples/create-key) example seems to do what we want to achieve.

-## Create your new template using AVM
+## Create your new solution using AVM

 Now that you've located the module details, you can use the module content from the Terraform Registry to accelerate your development efforts in one of two ways:

-1. Option 1: [Create a root module using AVM module examples](#option-1-create-a-root-module-using-avm-module-examples): duplicate a module example and edit it for your needs.
+1. Option 1: [Create a solution using AVM module examples](#option-1-create-a-solution-using-avm-module-examples): duplicate a module example and edit it for your needs.
 This is useful if you're starting without any existing infrastructure and need to create supporting resources like resource groups as part of your deployment.
-1. Option 2: [Create a root module by updating the AVM module input values](#option-2-create-a-root-module-by-changing-the-avm-module-input-values): add the AVM module to an existing root module that already includes other resources.
+1. Option 2: [Create a solution by changing the AVM module input values](#option-2-create-a-solution-by-changing-the-avm-module-input-values): add the AVM module to an existing solution that already includes other resources.
 This method requires some knowledge of the resource(s) being deployed so that you can make choices about optional features configured within the module.

 Each deployment method includes a section below so that you can choose the method which best fits your needs.

+{{< hint >}} For Azure Key Vaults, the name must be globally unique.
+When you deploy the Key Vault, ensure you select a name that is alphanumeric, twenty-four characters or less, and unique enough to ensure no one else has used the name for their Key Vault.
+If the name has been used previously, you will get an error. {{< /hint >}}

-### Option 1: Create a root module using AVM module examples
+### Option 1: Create a solution using AVM module examples

 <video width=100% controls muted preload="metadata">
     <source src="/Azure-Verified-Modules/img/usage/quickstart/terraform/avm-tf-qs-example-copy-1080-10.mp4" type="video/mp4">